orb-lang/espalier/doc/md/stator.md

 -- local _weakstate = setmeta({}, {__mode = 'v'})
 ```

-One of these will be closed over a Stator.
+One of these will be closed over a Stator\.

 ## Constructor

 We set up a new stator on each Node we're transducing, so we want it to
-be quick and cheap.
+be quick and cheap\.

-#todo  adding =_weakstate= changes the calling convention.
-To make this work
+\#todo
+       right, we need to call with one argument for a root, say Doc from Orb\.

+       Then subsequent Stator creation passes in the single `_weakstate`
-       table, which will shall populate by and by.
+       table, which will shall populate by and by\.

 ```lua
 local function call(stator, _weakstate)